 Those suffering from regular low back pain can follow a simple, easy-to-do treatment program from the comfort of their own home.
 You do the work and a good chiropractor or physical therapist should be able to guide you and offer assistance when your symptoms are exacerbated.
 That is why Dr. Bo has developed Back Tracks, a DIY system for the average person with mechanical low back pain, who wants to do things the right way and avoid unnecessary procedures.

-Back Tracks is a do-it-yourself low back pain relief program designed to empower people to manage their own low back pain.
-Chiropractors, Massage Therapists, Acupuncturists, and Physical Therapists are all great at treating low back pain, but so can you.
-Start with Track 1 and follow along to improve your low back pain for good.
+Back Tracks is a "Do-it-Yourself" low back pain relief program designed to empower people to manage their own low back pain.
+Chiropractors, Massage therapists, Acupuncturists, & Physical therapists are all great at treating low back pain, but so can you.
+Start with Track 1 and follow along to improve your back pain and stability.